8figalltimepro/Digispark-Payloads/README.md

 > Multi Browser Password Grabber :- grabs all the passwords of all web browsers and sends it to you.
 Don't worry its not mimikatz or anything of such sort.
 It uses nirsoft password recovery utility.

+> Eternal Lock :- Keeps on locking Windows even if a restart is done.
+Basically the person won't be able to work.
+A deadly prank! indeed.
+It's a true IZANAMI

 ## Setup (*Need not follow But Recommended*)
 1. windows + r
 2. AppData